arupreza/prism-rag/README.md

 Raw documents (JSONL + ingested PDFs)
     │
     ▼
-[Phase 1] Split into chunks (≤512 tokens, 64-token overlap)
+[Phase 1 + 1.5] Structure-aware chunking
+                  - Split on paragraph boundaries (atomic units)
+                  - Oversized paragraphs → bisect on sentence boundaries
+                  - Short adjacent paragraphs → merge up to target size
+                  - Overlap (64 tokens) only at artificial split points
+                  - Result: chunks in [100, 512] tokens preserving meaning
     │
     ▼
 [Phase 2] Encode each chunk into a 1024-d vector using BGE-M3
-           Store as level-0 "leaf" nodes in the tree
+           Store as level-0 "leaf" nodes in the tree Build PostgreSQL tsvector + GIN index on leaf summary text (powers the BM25 side of hybrid retrieval) │
-    │
     ▼
 [Phase 3] Group similar chunks using UMAP + HDBSCAN clustering
            Ask Qwen2.5-7B to write a title + summary for each cluster Encode that summary → becomes a level-1 node Repeat upward → level 2, 3, 4...
-           Result: a per-source tree with up to 4 levels above the leaves │
+    │
     ▼
-All nodes (leaves + summaries) indexed in one pgvector HNSW index
+All nodes indexed in one pgvector HNSW index
+Leaves additionally indexed by tsvector + GIN for BM25
 ```

 ### Offline — Stage B: Training the domain workers